-- 3. The Blue Cross Blue Shield Global Core program assists with medical problems You may Incur while living or traveling outside the United Services include: - · Making referrals and appointments for You with nearby Physicians and Hospitals. - Verbal translation from a multilingual service representative. - Providing assistance if special help is needed. - · Making arrangements for medical evacuation Services. - · Processing Inpatient Hospital Claims.
+- 3. The Blue Cross Blue Shield Global Core program assists with medical problems You may incur while living or traveling outside the United States.
+Services include: - Making referrals and appointments for You with nearby Physicians and Hospitals. - Verbal translation from a multilingual service representative. - Providing assistance if special help is needed. - Making arrangements for medical evacuation Services. - Processing Inpatient Hospital Claims.

-For Outpatient or professional Services received abroad, You should pay the Provider, then complete an international Claim form and send it to the Blue Cross Blue Shield Global Core Service Center at the address on the form.
+For Outpatient or professional Services received abroad, You should pay the Provider, then complete an International Claim Form and send it to the Blue Cross Blue Shield Global Core Service Center at the address on the form.
 Claim forms can be obtained by calling 1-800-810-BLUE (1-800-810-2583) or the member service telephone number on your Quantum Health Identification Card.
-Claim forms can also be downloaded from www.bcbsglobalcore.com
+Claim forms can also be downloaded from www.bcbsqlobalcore.com.

-- 4. Your BlueCard Program provides specific provisions through the Blue Cross Blue Shield Association.
-When a participant obtains Covered Services through BlueCard outside the geographic area serviced by Highmark Blue Cross Blue Shield (Western Pennsylvania), the amount You pay for Covered Services is calculated on the lesser of: - The billed charges for a patient's Covered Service, or - The negotiated prices that the on-site Blue Cross and/or Blue Shield Plan ("Host Blue") passes on to Then, the amount You pay is still based on Plan provisions.
+4. Your BlueCard Program provides specific provisions through the Blue Cross Blue Shield Association.
+When a Member obtains Covered Services through BlueCard outside the geographic area serviced by Highmark Blue Cross

+Blue Shield, the amount You pay for Covered Services is calculated on the lesser of:

+- The billed charges for a patient's Covered Service, or - The negotiated prices that the local Blue Cross and/or Blue Shield Plan ("Host Blue") passes on to the claims administrator.
+Then, the amount You pay is still based on Plan provisions.